 Just like with your profile summary, make it brief and to-the-point.
 Only include information that will highlight your skills and expertise for the jobs you are targeting.
 Your aim is to sell yourself.

 This section is yet another perfect place for you to use industry-relevant and searchable keywords that will rank you higher in searches.
-Incorporate a mix of keywords on the hard and soft skills you possess that are relevant for the type of work you do.
+Incorporate a mix of keywords on the hard and soft skills you possess that are relevant to the type of work you do.

 Talk about relevant projects you have worked on in the past and any volunteer work that relates to your expertise.
 Don’t shy away from mentioning any experiences outside of your professional environment that are related to the field of work you are trying to get into.
 A hiring manager should be able to skim through your profile and get a clear idea of who you are and where you want to go.